chipmuenk/pyfda/INSTALLATION.md

 ## Installation
 ### pip and PyPI
-If there is a working Python interpreter on your computer, installing pyfda from the Python Package Inventory [PyPI](https://pypi.org) is most straightforward, required libraries are installed automatically if missing: Just run (you might need `pip3` instead of `pip`)
+If there is a working Python interpreter on your computer, installing pyfda with `pip` (or `pip3`) from the Python Package Inventory [PyPI](https://pypi.org) is most straightforward, required libraries are installed automatically if missing: Just run

     > pip install pyfda